nkohari/nate.io/content/work.md

 title: My Work
 ---

+**I'm an internet engineer**.
+I build thoughtful, polished web interfaces and scalable, high-performance APIs.
+I care deeply about creating user experiences that are surprisingly great.

 I've spent the last few years at later-stage startups.
 Before that, I spent most of my career working for smaller companies, or starting my own.
-I've held pretty much every position in software from engineer to executive, and also spent a few years as an independent consultant.
+Over the {% duration since="2004-06-01" /%} of my career, I've held a wide range of roles from engineer to executive, and I also spent a few years as an independent consultant.

+## My Principles

+1. **Be better than yesterday.** Everything is a work-in-progress, including ourselves.
+However, if we make [small improvements](https://en.wikipedia.org/wiki/Kaizen) every day, they'll result in dramatic changes.
+The value of incremental and directionally-correct improvements compounds over time, just like interest on savings.
+2. **Feedback is a gift.** Every viewpoint is unique, and striving to understanding them is an opportunity for us to improve and better understand ourselves, our work, and the world around us.
+Give and receive feedback freely, as long as it's truthful, necessary, timely, and kind.
+3. **Invest in long levers.** Work that makes other people more efficient, happier, or better at their jobs is the highest-leverage work an engineer can do.
+Your time and energy is limited; be on the lookout for opportunities to amplify your effort.
+4. **Design is leverage.** Spending the right amount of time --- not too little, not too much --- on design and architecture often yield huge dividends later by unlocking efficiencies you didn't expect.
+Avoid excessive future-proofing, but keep an eye on the horizon for what might come next.
+5. **Always be shipping.** Good quality software that's in the user's hands always beats better-quality software that's still in development.
+Focus on the fundamentals, cut everything else, and deliver the rest incrementally.
+6. **Embrace impermanence.** Users don't care about software; they care about the impact it has on their lives and what it enables them to do.
+Avoid becoming attached to the code you write, and celebrate the day when it's replaced by something better.

-## Experience
+## My Experience

 {% work from="2019" to="now" job="Staff Software Engineer at Stripe" location="Raleigh, NC (Remote)" %}
-Technical lead for the Docs organization, a cross-functional group of engineers, designers, and technical writers responsible for [Stripe's documentation](https://stripe.com/docs).
+Technical lead for the Docs organization, a cross-functional group of engineers, writers, and designers responsible for [Stripe's documentation](https://stripe.com/docs).
 Lead the development of a new platform for Stripe's docs powered by React and [Markdoc](https://markdoc.io), paying down years of technical debt and providing a ~4x speedup over the legacy system.
 {% /work %}

 {% work from="2018" to="2019" job="Senior Software Engineer at Auth0" note="acq.
 Okta" location="Raleigh, NC (Remote)" %}